The Original Amateur Hour: Format and notable contestants

 The format was almost always the same.
 At the beginning of the show, the talent's order of appearance was determined by spinning a wheel.
 After it was announced how many episodes the current one marked (the final broadcast on CBS being the 1,651st), the wheel was spun.
 As the wheel spun, the words "Round and round she goes, and where she stops nobody knows" were always intoned.
-(From the late 1950s forward, the wheel was gone: it was symbolized by flute arpeggios as Ted Mack invoked the traditional phrase.)
+From the late 1950s forward, the wheel was gone: it was symbolized by flute arpeggios as Ted Mack invoked the traditional phrase.

-Various acts, sometimes singers or other musicians, quite often vaudeville fare such as jugglers, tap dancers, baton twirlers, and the like, would perform, with the audience being asked to vote for their favorites by postcard or telephone.
-The telephone number JUdson 6-7000 was on a banner at the bottom of the screen for viewers to call.
+Various acts, sometimes singers or other musicians and quite often vaudeville fare such as jugglers, tap dancers, baton twirlers, and the like, would perform, with the audience being asked to vote for their favorites by postcard or telephone.
+The telephone number "JUdson 6-7000" was on a banner at the bottom of the screen for viewers to call.

 As the show gained markets outside New York, Mack would give the address ("Box 191 Radio City Station") where viewers could send their postcards; he did this after every act.
 The winners were invited to appear on the next week's show.
-Three-time winners were eligible for the annual championship, with the grand-prize winner receiving a $2000 scholarship.
+Three-time winners were eligible for the annual championship, with the grand-prize winner receiving a US$2000 scholarship.

 Ted Mack ensured that the show was very fast-paced.
 Despite the program's title, it was generally only a half-hour show, the only exception to this rule being from March 1956 to June 1957 on ABC, when it was expanded to an hour.

 Some contestants became minor celebrities at the time, but few ever became really big show-business stars, like the six Ebe Sisters, whose fame was short-lived.
 The two greatest successes of the show's television era were Gladys Knight, then only a child, and Pat Boone.
 Boone's appearances on the show probably caused the closest thing that it ever had to a scandal.
 After he had appeared, and won, for several weeks, it was revealed that he had appeared on the rival CBS Television show Arthur Godfrey's Talent Scouts, meaning that he was technically not an "amateur" singer.
 He was removed from the program, but by then his fame was assured.
 At twenty-three, Boone was hosting his own variety show on ABC, The Pat Boone Chevy Showroom, which aired from 1957 to 1960.

-Other future celebrities discovered on the show include Ann-Margret (in 1958), Jose Feliciano (in 1962), Irene Cara (in 1967) and Tanya Tucker (in 1969).
+Other future celebrities discovered on the show include Ann-Margret (in 1958), Jose Feliciano (in 1962), Irene Cara (in 1967), and Tanya Tucker (in 1969).
 Louis Farrakhan appeared in 1949 playing a violin, under his birth name Louis Wolcott.
 Future child actor Roger Mobley appeared with an older brother and older sister in a musical trio.
-Future comedian Robert Klein appeared as part of a doo-wop singing group, "The Teen Tones."
+Future comedian Robert Klein appeared as part of a doo-wop singing group, "The Teen Tones".
 The greatest fame attained by anyone appearing on the show was that achieved by Frank Sinatra, who appeared on the show during its radio days with "The Hoboken Four".